 Several years ago, a group of Christian and Jewish scholars started studying Jesus from a different angle.
 They saw that the more they situated Jesus’ teachings into their Judaic context, the more they could make sense of texts that have made translators scratch their heads for centuries.

 Over a thousand parables are on record from other Jewish rabbis that bear many similarities in style and content to those of Jesus.
-(However, see 9/19/19 correction below.)
+In the past, scholars have said that Jesus didn’t invent this form of teaching, but was a master at using it for his purposes.
+In fact, Jesus’ parables are some of the earliest recorded, and very sophisticated for their day.

 A parable was a way to explain a theological truth in terms of concrete images.
 Jesus’ Hebrew culture used physical images to express abstractions.
 For instance, “God’s outstretched arm” meant God’s power, and “to be stiff-necked” is to be stubborn, etc. The parable was an extension of the cultural habit of explaining truth in physical pictures.
 A parable usually had one main point that it was meant to explain, and some elements were common motifs in many parables.